Neighbours transform Sheffield homes into giant Quality Street box for Christmas

-Neighbours transform Boyce Street, Walkley, Sheffield, into giant Quality Street box to help S6 Foodbank
+Boyce Street Sheffield: Neighbours transform Walkley street into giant Quality Street box to help S6 Foodbank

 Talk about getting chocolates for Christmas!